 - We recommend using an outlet at least 30 ft. from the breaker box. - Both the surge protector and transmitter should be indoors, in a dry, ventilated and protected area (3A, 3B). - You will need to run wire from the transmitter to the boundary wire, so it must be near window or a wall that you can drill through (3A).
-The wire should not be pinched or cross any utility lines. - The temperatures in that location should not fall below -10°F or -23°C. - Both the surge protector and transmitter should be at least 3 ft. from large metal objects or appliances (3C).
+The wire should not be pinched or cross any utility lines. - The temperatures in that location should not fall below -10°F / -23°C or rise above 104°F / 40°C. - Both the surge protector and transmitter should be at least 3 ft. from large metal objects or appliances (3C).
 These items may interfere with the signal consistency. - In case your system sounds an alarm, place it where you will be able to hear and access it.